Doctors Note Logo

 • Help you preserve your natural teeth

-If you're noticing symptoms like bleeding, sensitivity, or visible gum changes and aren't sure how serious they are, you can quickly assess your situation with a free online Gum problems symptom checker to help guide your next steps.
+If you're noticing symptoms like bleeding, sensitivity, or visible gum changes and aren't sure how serious they are, taking a few minutes to assess your symptoms with a free online checker can help you understand what might be happening and guide your next steps.

 Most importantly, if you experience severe pain, swelling, signs of infection (such as fever or facial swelling), or rapidly loosening teeth, seek prompt care and speak to a doctor or dental professional immediately.
 Some dental infections can become serious if left untreated.